Popular Critical Matchings in the Many-to-Many Setting: Our algorithm

+\item \textbf{Proof of~\ref{lem:defbQm1}:} For the sake of contradiction, let us assume that $(\Tilde{a}^x,b)\in M$ for some $x<\T$ but $|M(b)|> q^-(b)$.
+This implies that the procedure \texttt{DecideAccRej} is invoked with capacity of $b$ equal to $q^+(b)$ where $q^+(b)>q^-(b)$.
+Note that the procedure \texttt{DecideAccRej} can be invoked with capacity of $b$ equal to $q^+(b)$ at Line~\ref{alg:22} or at Line~\ref{alg:24} in the Algorithm~\ref{algo:maxPopSC2LQ}.
+Let us consider the first invocation of \texttt{DecideAccRej} where the capacity of $b$ is set to $q^+(b)$.
+We remark that the first invocation cannot happen at Line~\ref{alg:24} because Line~\ref{alg:24} requires $|M(b)|>q^-(b)$.
+So, let us assume that the first invocation is at Line~\ref{alg:22}.
+Note that at Line~\ref{alg:22} every vertex in $M(b)$ is at level at least $\T$, and after which during the course of the algorithm, $b$ accepts proposals only from vertices in $\AA$ which are at level at least $\T$.
+This contradicts the fact that $\Tilde{a}^x$ for $x<\T$ is in $M(b)$ at the end of the algorithm.

-\item \textbf{Proof of~\ref{lem:undersA} :} Let us assume that $a$ remains under-subscribed and there exists a neighbour $b$ not matched to $a$.
+\item \textbf{Proof of~\ref{lem:undersA}:} Let us assume that $a$ remains under-subscribed and there exists a neighbour $b$ not matched to $a$.
 The fact that $a$ remains under-subscribed implies that $a^{\T+1}$ has exhausted $\prefa$.
 That is, $a^{\T+1}$ proposed to $b$.
-Thus if $b$ is under-subscribed then $b$ must have accepted the proposal from $a^{\T+1}$.
-It is given that $(a,b)\notin M$ thus $M(b)=q^+(b)$.
+Thus, if $b$ is under-subscribed, then $b$ must have accepted the proposal from $a^{\T+1}$.
+It is given that $(a,b)\notin M$ thus $|M(b)|=q^+(b)$.
 Furthermore, no vertex $\Tilde{a}$ in $M(b)$ can be at level $x<\T+1$ because otherwise $b$ would have rejected one of the vertices in $M(b)$ to accept the proposal of $a^{\T+1}$.

-\item \textbf{Proof of~\ref{lem:dfStud} :} This proof is very similar to the proof of~\ref{lem:undersA} above.
-The fact that $|M(a)|<q^-(a)$ implies that $a^{\T+\S+1}$ has exhausted $\prefa$ during the course of Algorithm~\ref{algo:maxPopSC2LQ}.
-For the sake of contradiction let us assume that there exist $\Tilde{a}\in \AA$ such that $(\Tilde{a}^x,b)\in M$ for some $x<\S+\T+1$.
-If $b$ is under-subscribed then it must have accepted the proposal from $a^{\T+\S+1}$.
-This implies that $(a,b)\in M$ which is a contradiction.
-Thus $|M(b)|=q^+(b)$.
-Furthermore, no vertex $\Tilde{a}$ in $M(b)$ can be at level $x<\S+\T+1$ because otherwise $b$ would have rejected one of the vertices in $M(b)$ to accept the proposal of $a^{\S+\T+1}$.
+\item \textbf{Proof of~\ref{lem:dfStud}:} This proof is very similar to the proof of~\ref{lem:undersA} above.
+The fact that $|M(a)|<q^-(a)$ implies that $a^{\S+\T+1}$ has exhausted $\prefa$ during the course of Algorithm~\ref{algo:maxPopSC2LQ}.
+If $b$ is under-subscribed, then it must have accepted the proposal from $a^{\S+\T+1}$.
+This implies that $(a,b)\in M$, a contradiction.
+Thus, $|M(b)|=q^+(b)$.
+Now, let us assume that there exists $\Tilde{a}\in \AA$ such that $(\Tilde{a}^x,b)\in M$ for some $x<\S+\T+1$.
+But then $b$ would have rejected $\Tilde{a}^x$ to accept the proposal of $a^{\S+\T+1}$ as it prefers a higher level vertex to a vertex at lower level.
+This implies that $(a,b)\in M$, a contradiction.